-USES:

-Acquisition of IFC \$ 535.0

-Refinancing of Existing Tranche B

-Term Loan Facility 468.8

-Partial Repayment of Existing

-Revolving Credit Facility(2) 40.0

-Partial Repayment of Existing Tranche

-A Term Loan Facility(2) 2.8

-Transaction Fees and Expenses(3) 13.7

-Total Uses \$1 ,060.3

-==
+SOURCES: USES: Incremental Tranche A Term Loan(1) \$ 99.8 Acquisition of IFC \$ 535.0 Refinance Existing Tranche B 460.0 New Tranche C Term Loan(2) 671.1 Facility 468.8 Common Stock 246.3 Transaction Fees and Expenses(3) 13.4 Total Sources \$1,017.2 Total Uses \$1,017.2

-(1) The aggregate principal amount of term loans provided by the Incremental Tranche A Term Loan will be added to our borrowings under the tranche A term loan facility of our existing senior credit facility.
-See "Summary -- Financing for the IFC Acquisition".

-(2) The New Tranche C Term Loan will refinance our existing tranche B term loan facility, which had \$468.8 million outstanding as of March 31, 2002, and provide for up to \$260.0 million additional aggregate principal amount of borrowings to finance the IFC Acquisition.
-We have agreed under the terms of the amendment to our existing senior credit facilities to apply the gross proceeds from this offering in excess of \$200.0 million to repay up to \$40.0 million of outstanding indebtedness under our revolving credit facility, with the remaining excess to be used to either reduce or repay on a pro rata basis a portion of the borrowings under our existing tranche A term loan facility, the Incremental Tranche A Term Loan and the New Tranche C Term Loan, in each case based on the actual amounts outstanding under our revolving credit facility and our existing tranche A term loan facility as of the closing of the IFC Acquisition.
-Accordingly, the table above assumes that the gross proceeds from this offering in excess of \$200.0 million have been applied in this manner and assumes for this purpose that the actual amounts outstanding under our revolving credit facility and our existing tranche A term loan facility as of the closing of the IFC Acquisition will equal the amounts outstanding under such facilities as of March 31, 2002.
-Actual amounts borrowed and repaid at the closing of the IFC Acquisition are subject to change based on the amounts outstanding under our existing senior credit facilities at the closing of the IFC Acquisition, as well as any subsequent changes to the terms of the amendment to our existing senior credit facilities with respect to the application of excess gross proceeds that may be agreed to by us and the lenders under the facilities.
-See "Summary -- Financing for the IFC Acquisition".

-(3) This amount does not include underwriting discounts and commissions and offering expenses payable by us in connection with this offering.
+- (1) The aggregate principal amount of term loans provided by the Incremental Tranche A Term Loan will be added to our borrowings under the tranche A term loan facility of our existing senior credit facility.
+See "Summary -- Financing for the IFC Acquisition". - (2) The New Tranche C Term Loan is expected to refinance our existing tranche B term loan facility, which had \$468.8 million outstanding as of March 31, 2002, and provide for up to \$260.0 million additional aggregate principal amount of borrowings to finance the IFC Acquisition.
+In the event we are unable to refinance our existing tranche B term loan facility with the New Tranche C Term Loan, we intend to enter into an amendment to our existing credit agreement to provide only for the Incremental Tranche A Term Loan and the Incremental Tranche C Term Loan.
+To the extent that the net proceeds from this offering exceed \$200.0 million, we will either (1) reduce the amount of our additional borrowings under the Incremental Tranche C Term Loan by the entire excess amount or (2) we will apply such amount of the excess as is necessary to repay outstanding indebtedness under our revolving credit facility, with any remaining excess being used to reduce the amount of additional borrowings under the Incremental Tranche C Term Loan.
+The table above assumes that net proceeds from this offering in excess of \$200.0 million have been applied to reduce the amount of borrowings under the Incremental Tranche C Term Loan.
+See "Summary -- Financing for the IFC Acquisition". - (3) This amount does not include underwriting discounts and commissions and offering expenses payable by us in connection with this offering.